Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Simulation Study

 There is some suggestion that adjusted analyses tend to have slightly lower RMSE than unadjusted analyses under all scenarios.
-However, no clear pattern emerges for posterior median bias, where all adjustment models are comparable for practical purposes (Figures \ref{fig:cont_bias_rmse}-\ref{fig:tte_bias_rmse} in the Online Supplementary Materials).
-For all scenarios except the smallest maximum sample size under the binary endpoint (max ss = 100), posterior median bias is negative.
-This results from the estimated treatment effect being further from the null than the known simulated value (i.e., overestimation), which is expected in trials which allow for early stopping for treatment superiority (i.e., truncated trials) \cite{mueller2007ethical, walter2019randomised, robertson2021point}.
+However, no clear pattern emerges for posterior median bias for the non-null treatment effects, where all adjustment models are comparable for practical purposes (Figures D.1-D.3 in the Online Supplementary Materials).
+For all scenarios except the smallest maximum sample size under the binary endpoint (max ss = 100), posterior median bias for the non-null treatment effects is negative.
+This results from the estimated treatment effect being further from the null than the true treatment effect (i.e., overestimation), which is expected in trials which allow for early stopping for treatment superiority (i.e., truncated trials) \cite{mueller2007ethical, walter2019randomised, robertson2021point}.
+For the null treatment effect, early stopping for superiority leads to non-zero but minimal bias under all endpoints and maximum sample sizes (Tables \ref{tbl:cont_table}-\ref{tbl:tte}).
+For the binary endpoint, it is consistently larger in magnitude for the \textit{unadjusted} model.
+We note that bias under the null is negative for the continuous endpoint but positive for the binary and time-to-event endpoints.
+This results from the marginal difference in means being unbounded below, whereas the marginal relative risk and marginal hazard ratio are bounded below by zero.
+When bias under the null is evaluated for these latter estimands on the log scale, most values become negative as in the continuous endpoint case.
+We elaborate further on this overestimation induced bias in Section F of the Online Supplementary Material.